-Another former OSU wrestler has told CNN that Jordan knew about the actions of Strauss, and called Jordan a "phony" for saying he was not aware of any sexual abuse allegations.
+(CNN) Another former OSU wrestler has told CNN that Jim Jordan knew about the actions of Dr. Richard Strauss, the former Ohio State University medical doctor who treated athletes, and called Jordan, who is now a US Congressman, a "phony" for saying he was not aware of any sexual abuse allegations.

 "Jordan is denying this because obviously it would be political suicide for him," the former wrestler said.
 "He's still denying it.
 Jim Jordan knew.
 He didn't do anything about it."

-The former wrestler spoke to CNN on the condition of anonymity because of the sensitive nature of the story and out of concern for the well-being of his family.
+The former wrestler spoke to CNN on the condition of anonymity due to the sensitive nature of the story and out of concern for the well-being of his family.

 Several former wrestlers have alleged that Jordan knew of the sexual abuse allegations.
 Amid accusations that Jordan had ignored allegations while he was assistant coach, a request was filed Monday with the Office of Congressional Ethics to launch a preliminary investigation into Jordan's denials that he knew of the abuse.
 The request was brought by Norm Eisen, President Barack Obama's ethics czar, and Fred Wertheimer, president of Democracy 21, a nonprofit watchdog group.

 Others have defended Jordan, including his Republican colleague Rep. Louie Gohmert who said the allegations don't "pass the smell test" and a group of former OSU coaches who released a statement Monday.

 "What has been said about Jim Jordan is absolutely wrong," it stated.
 "We all worked on the wrestling coaching staff during Jim's tenure at The Ohio State University.
 None of us saw or heard of abuse of OSU wrestlers.
 The well-being of student-athletes was all of our concern.
 If we had heard of any abuse, we would have spoken up."